joao-paulo-santos/poke-flutter/README.md

 #### Error Handling

-Using Bloc state managment we emit error states on error that are then catched in the presentation layer by listeners, on both cases (Auth / Pokeemon page), an Alert box is shown with the error.
+Using Bloc state managment we emit error states on error that are then catched in the presentation layer by listeners, on both cases (Auth / Pokemon page), an Alert box is shown with the error.

 Using the same principle, loading states are implemented as well.